4 campgrounds in South Australia’s national parks where you can treat yourself to a hot shower

 If having a cold shower or no shower at all isn’t your idea of fun, don’t fret – we’ve compiled this list of national parks with campgrounds where you can take a nice, hot shower:

-Less than 100 km from Adelaide, Deep Creek Conservation Park is the perfect park for a weekend getaway.
+Less than 100 km from Adelaide, Deep Creek National Park is the perfect park for a weekend getaway.

 The park features a spectacular coastline, complete with rugged cliffs and sweeping views of the Southern Ocean and Kangaroo Island, and with plenty of activities on offer in the park, from bushwalking to fishing and four-wheel driving, there’s something for everyone.